Skip to navigation Skip to content

 4

-Does the customer consent?
+Does the individual consent?

 Notify a Team Leader/Manager of any critical incident involving suicide or self-harm.
 Contact a Team Leader or Manager immediately to consider a release of information if: